Louisiana · Short-Term Rental Compliance

 New Orleans rewrote its STR ordinance in 2023 after a federal lawsuit.
 Residential STRs now require a natural-person operator (no LLCs), one permit per square block (lottery in oversubscribed areas), and on-site presence during rental periods.
 Commercial STRs (CBD, Marigny commercial frontages) are allowed without the residency requirement.
 Hosts must remit a combined ~16.45% in state, parish, NOLA hotel-motel, and tourism support taxes plus a $1/night Neighborhood Housing Improvement Fund fee.

-⚠ This summary is preliminary — we’re verifying against the current New Orleans ordinance.
-Always confirm with the city before filing.
+⚠ This summary is preliminary — we’re still verifying it against the current New Orleans ordinance.
+Treat every line as a starting point and confirm with the city before filing or accepting bookings.

 What the city requires